|

 English, George III period cane settee

 With curved ends and three seats, each seat having a circular cane-back panel inset with a hand-painted medallion, the whole resting upon elegantly-tapered legs and painted in bellflowers.
-Late 18th century.
+Circa 1785.

 |